MuhammadHassan-10/pomodore-pet/README.md

 # 🍅 Pomodoro Pet

 A single-screen Pomodoro timer featuring a living, expressive SVG pet companion that reacts to your focus sessions in real time.
-Built as a frontend technical assessment.

 ---